 Blood on the tracks: Though passenger service is long gone, the railroad runs through the Old City, the rumbling freight cars bringing back memories of a suspicious death and an unsolved mystery, of a terrible train wreck and its aftermath, immortalized in song.
 Who knows what other specters might be raised at the sound of a train whistle?

-Meet in front of Downtown Grind coffee shop, 418 S Gay St
+- Meet in front of The Phoenix Pharmacy and Fountain, 418 S Gay St

 – Adults: $15